MooersLab/pymolsnips/README.md

 The cmd.get_view was replaced with ipv.get_view.
 The cmd.extend was replaced with ipv.extend.
 The myRoundedList was returned for further processing.
-The new function is called `rvj()' for roundview for jupyter.
+The new function is called `rvj()' for roundview for Jupyter.

 The snippet rvj will be in the snippet library eventually It code is listed below: